Sign in

 Executive Kristen Shults explained that the new 250 million cubic feet per day plant, WES's first major greenfield project, increases total Delaware Basin capacity to 2.2 Bcf/d.
 She noted the plant will slightly boost gross margin by eliminating offloading fees but will also increase OpEx due to staffing.
 Shults confirmed the plant has been full since its startup, effectively shifting existing volumes back onto the WES system.

-Michael Blum's questions to Plains GP Holdings LP (PAGP) leadership
+Michael Blum's questions to PLAINS GP HOLDINGS (PAGP) leadership

-Michael Blum from Wells Fargo asked for the latest outlook on Permian volumes based on producer conversations and inquired about the acquisition multiples paid for the two recent bolt-on deals.
+Michael Blum asked for the latest outlook on Permian production volumes for 2025 and 2026 based on producer conversations, and also inquired about the acquisition multiples for the two recent bolt-on deals.

 Answer

-An executive stated that producers are in a 'wait and see' mode due to price volatility but the 2025 growth outlook remains intact, with any significant impact more likely in 2026.
-Executive Jeremy Goebel clarified that acquisitions are evaluated on hitting internal return thresholds rather than specific multiples, consistent with their disciplined capital strategy.
+An unnamed executive stated that producers are in a 'wait and see' mode due to volatility, but the 200k-300k bpd growth for 2025 still seems achievable.
+Executive Jeremy Goebel clarified that the acquisitions were evaluated based on hitting internal return thresholds rather than a specific multiple, consistent with their strategy of compressing multiples via synergies.

-Michael Blum's questions to Cheniere Energy Inc (LNG) leadership
+Michael Blum's questions to Cheniere Energy (LNG) leadership

 Michael Blum asked how Cheniere is thinking about China as a key long-term market in light of a potential permanent realignment of global trade and how this affects future contracting strategy.